foliovision/fv-wordpress-flowplayer/readme.txt

 * VAST/VPAID support
 * improved checking of videos with improved integration in wp-admin (check all of your videos in one place)
 * tools for fixing of slow loading videos (bad meta data location)
+* other bugfixes

+= 2.2.9 - 2014/06/04 =

+* Feature - share bar added!
+* Bugfix - "Convert old shortcodes with commas" option changed to work with old [flowplayer] shortcodes only
+* Bugfix - Pro extension settings forgotten if Pro extension was deactivated and options saved afterwards
+* Bugfix - shortcode editor fixes for captions

 = 2.2.8 - 2014/05/30 =